Moe-Salim91156/Moe-Salim91156/README.md

 ---

+## 🖥️ Other Tools & Technologies

+- 💻 **Linux Terminals**: Bash, Zsh, and other Unix shell environments.
+- 🖥 **PowerShell**: Scripting and automation on Windows.
+- 📝 **Notion**: Organizing workflows, project documentation, and productivity.

+---

 ## 🌱 What I'm Working On

 - 🔧 **Minishell**: A custom terminal emulator project.
 - 🎮 **Game Development**: Automating workflows in Unreal Engine 5.
 - 🚀 **DevOps**: Building scalable, automated solutions with AWS and Docker.

 ---

 ## 🤝 Let's Connect

 - 💼 [LinkedIn](https://www.linkedin.com/in/mohammad-salim-4142432a0/)
-- 📧 Email : mohammadisleem43@gmail.com
+- 📧 Email: mohammadisleem43@gmail.com